manfredsieger/losses/src/utils/README.md

 ### helpers.js
 `helpers.js` contains function which are used by multiple react-components but are declared only once.

+### languagesConfig.js
+`languagesConfig.js` defines languages that are used to display the text on the website as well as languages used to translate dates

 ### losses.js
 `losses.js` was used first as a local database and all data was imported from this file.
 After that the project got its own database.
 But I left the `losses.js` file just in case one needs it (not idea for